Grate-Oracle-Lewot/GrateCrystal/README.md

 - Second types for Pikachu forms may not load in battle.
 Might be related to the above issue.

-- Border tiles get scrambled into game-crashing nonsense if the game is saved when the menu clock is positioned over them.
-This doesn't happen if the clock is covered by a text box, so I'll move it back down if Nick doesn't find a better fix.

 - Haven't worked out how to make Nayru's dex show fishing encounter rates in light of the Odd Rod.

 # Why remove some Pokémon and moves?